RetroArch is widely considered one of the best ways to emulate retro systems across many devices, but it is also a little bit daunting for beginners.

 - Save states: RetroArch supports save states, allowing you to save your game progress at any point and return to it instantly.

-- Controller support: It offers broad controller support, meaning you can use a variety of game controllers to play your games.
+- Controller support: It offers broad controller support, meaning you can use a variety of game controllers with RetroArch to play your games.